Library Reference

 symmetry_equivalent_bonds(sys::System, bond::Bond)

 Given a Bond for the original (unreshaped) crystal, return all symmetry equivalent bonds in the System.
-Each returned bond is represented as a pair of Sites, which may be used as input to set_exchange_at! or set_pair_coupling_at!.
+Each returned bond is represented as a pair of Sites and an offset, which may be used as input to set_exchange_at! or set_pair_coupling_at!.
 Reverse bonds are not included in the iterator (no double counting).

 Example